Skip to main content

 5. If DOC section on Ulysses IR1 is not commenced, notification email to be sent to DOC lead or manager to inform that it is a DOC and what is required (MDPO).

 6. Day 10 incident marked as RED on spreadsheet if no contact or letter.
-Telephone to remind manager or DOC lead if no contact and, or letter recorded on Ulysses IR1 (MDPO).
+Phone to remind manager or DOC lead if no contact and, or letter recorded on Ulysses IR1 (MDPO).
 Reason for delay is recorded.
 If still not completed, this would be escalated to care group director (MDPO or HPS) in their monthly report.

 • SI (or external report), SI report due date entered onto Ulysses IR1 as target date for report (MDPO).
 Once known, SI investigator is entered on Ulysses IR1 as DOC lead for the incident (MDPO).
 Weekly check of live SI cases to confirm progress of report (MDPO).
 Once SI report completed and reviewed by CCG, email SI investigator to chase up final feedback to patient or family.
 (MDPO) If report is not forthcoming escalate to HPS (MDPO).
 Escalate to HPS, care group director, or director of nursing and quality in monthly report.